SimonB87/DigitalDungen/readme.md

 - [x] Dungeon - map of 4 x 4 tiles.

-- [x] Danger - the player can run into monsters.
+- [ ] Danger - the player can run into monsters.
+Monsters are hidden and reveal only, if hero enters their room.

 - [X] Monsters - beasts that fight with the hero.
 In a room there can be ususally one monster.

 - [X] Discover dungeon - the hero passes the map.
 He can proceed in four directions (East, South, West, North).

-- [ ] Target - hero has to go to the end of the game area.
+- [X] Target - hero has to go to the end of the game area.

+- [ ] Hero hit points - hero has 3 God Blessings, which can regenerate him 3 times, if his hit points went to 0.
+Hero can use points for minor healing.

-- [ ] Action - round starts by playing the square on the square.
-If a monster appears in front of him, he can throw me bait and fight or fight her.
+- [ ] Action - round starts by appearing on the given square on the square.
+If a monster appears in front of hero, he can fight he monster or flight.

-- [ ] Fighting the monster -
+- [ ] Fighting the monster - Monster attacks first.
+Hero can fight back or heal himself.
+The battle ends with monster or hero defeated.

+- [ ] Treasures - hero can loot momnster treasures, which consist of points, armor and weapons.

 ### Link: